timsneath/github-tracker/README.md

 ## Known Issues

-- The command uses a brute force of getting the top 300 repos and then filtering.
+- The command uses a brute force of getting the top 300 repos with > 25,000 stars and then filtering.

-- More options would be nice, e.g. --csv to generate output suitable for importing into Microsoft Excel, Google Sheets etc.
+- More options would be nice, e.g. `--csv` to generate output suitable for importing into Microsoft Excel, Google Sheets etc.

 - Should be able to include archived and content-only repos based on a flag.